-If you are not sure whether you have an emergency or require urgent care, please contact Member Services at 1-855-464-3572 (TTY:711), to be connected to the nurse advice services.
-From 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on holidays, you can leave a message.
+If you are not sure whether you have an emergency or require urgent care, our Nurse Line is available to you any time, day or night.
+You can reach our Nurse Line by calling 1-855-464-3571 (TTY: 711).
+As a Health Net Cal MediConnect member, you have access to triage or screening services, 24 hours a day, 7 days a week.
+You can also contact Member Services at 1-855-464-3571 (TTY: 711), if you need help locating a provider.
+Member Services can also transfer you to the Nurse Line.
+Member Services is available from 8 a.m. to 8 p.m., Monday through Friday.
+After hours, on weekends and on holidays, you can leave a secure message.
 Your call will be returned within the next business day.
 The call is free.
-As a Health Net Cal MediConnect Member, you have access to triage or screening services, 24 hours a day, 7 days a week.

-Getting urgently needed care when you are outside the plan's service area
+Urgently needed care when you are outside the plan's service area

-When you are outside the service area, you might not be able to get care from a network provider.
+When you are outside the plan's service area, you might not be able to get care from a network provider.
 In that case, our plan will cover urgently needed care you get from any provider.

-→ Our plan does not cover urgently needed care or any other care that you get outside the United States.
+Our plan does not cover urgently needed care or any other non-emergency care that you get outside the United States.